Admission to the Master Archaeology programme;

 Written exam (50%);

 Participation in class (10%).

 Following Faculty policy, the student should obtain at least a 5.0 for both the assignments and the exam, and a final grade of at least 5.5 to pass.
 If a retake is required, only the written exam can be retaken.

 All assessment deadlines (exams, retakes, paper deadlines etc.) can be found in MyTimetable.

 Log in with your ULCN account, and add this course using the 'Add timetable' button.
 To view the assessment deadline(s), make sure to select the course with a code ending in T and/or R.

 Deadlines for assignments are included in the course syllabus.

 Handbook: Alcock, S. & Osborne, R. (eds.), Classical Archaeology, 2nd ed.
 2012.
 Oxford.
-Blackwell-Wiley (This publication is available online free of charge on the website of the University Library).
+Blackwell-Wiley (This publication is available online through the University Library).

-Per meeting there will be 1 or 2 chapters/papers to read.
-The reading list will be distributed 1 week prior to the start of the course.
+Per meeting there will be one or two chapters/papers to read and discuss.
+The reading list will be distributed one week prior to the start of the course, via Brightspace.